elementary/docs/writing-apps/our-first-app/README.md

   <color type="primary">#f37329</color>
 </branding>
 ```
 If you want to monetize your app, you will need to add two keys inside a `custom` tag inside the `component` tag.
-Suggested prices should be in whole USD. you also **must include your app's AppCenter Stripe key**.
+Suggested prices should be in whole USD.
+You also **must include your app's AppCenter Stripe key**.
 This is a unique public key for each app and is not the same as your Stripe account's regular public key.
 You can connect your app to Stripe and receive a new key on the [AppCenter Dashboard](https://developer.elementary.io/).

 ```xml
 <custom>